 IFRIC 20 provides guidance on the accounting for the costs of stripping activity in the production phase of surface mining when two benefits accrue to the entity from the stripping activity: usable ore that can be used to produce inventory and improved access to further quantities of material that will be mined in future periods.
 IFRIC 20 is applicable for annual periods beginning on or after January 1, 2013 and early application is permitted.
-The Company is in the process of evaluating the requirements of the new standard.
+The Company does not expect IFRIC 20 to have a material impact on the statements.